Amos Garrett: Career: 1960s to 1970s

 Garrett's first professional gig was accompanying Mike Settle at Carnegie Hall in the winter of 1963.
-Settle was the opening act for the comedian Vaughn Meader.

-From 1964 to 1967, Garrett played in the Toronto jug/string band, the Dirty Shames, which included Chick Roberts, Jim McCarthy and Carol Robinson.
+Settle was the opening act for Vaughn Meader.
+From 1964 to 1967, Garrett played in the Toronto jug/string band, the Dirty Shames, which included Chick Roberts, Jim McCarthy, and Carol Robinson.
 It was during this period that Garrett and Roberts took John Hammond, Jr., to see Levon and the Hawks for the first time.
 The Hawks would later be recommended by Hammond to Bob Dylan.

-In 1968, he played guitar on Geoff Muldaur&Maria's album "Pottery Pie.
+In 1968, he played guitar on Geoff Muldaur and Maria's album Pottery Pie.
 In 1968, Garrett began a two-year stint of touring and recording with the Canadian duo Ian & Sylvia, which led to becoming a founding member of Great Speckled Bird.
 This band is featured in the film Festival Express, playing the song "C.C.
 Rider" with members of the Grateful Dead and Delaney Bramlett in 1970.
 As a special feature on the DVD release of the film, Great Speckled Bird is shown playing the Dylan-Manuel song "Tears of Rage".

 Garrett moved to Woodstock, New York, in 1970 to play in Maria and Geoff Muldaur's band.
-Based there, he performed and recorded with artists that were part of Albert Grossman's Bearsville stable, such as Bobby Charles, Todd Rundgren and Jesse Winchester, and as a member of Paul Butterfield’s Better Days.
+Based there, he performed and recorded with artists that were part of Albert Grossman's Bearsville stable, such as Bobby Charles, Todd Rundgren, and Jesse Winchester, and as a member of Paul Butterfield's Better Days.
 Garrett was also a member of Hungry Chuck, another Bearsville act, which was formed of ex–Great Speckled Bird members.
 They released an eponymous album in 1972.
 Garrett also played trombone on two songs for Jerry Garcia's second solo album, Compliments, released in 1974.
 He played the guitar solo on Maria Muldaur's hit single "Midnight at the Oasis", which reached number 6 on the Billboard chart in June 1974.

 After living in Boston for two years, Garrett moved to San Francisco in 1976 to pursue session work.
 There, he continued as member and bandleader of Maria Muldaur's group until 1978, toured the R&B circuits of North America, and recorded with more than 150 artists.